warbe-maker/VBA-Error/README.md

 ## Exploring the matter
 ### Used _Common Components_
-The best possible result (last example) requires the additional _Common VBA Message Service_ (fMsg/mMsg).
+The best possible result (last example) requires the additional _[Common VBA Message Service](#using-the-optional-fmsgmmsg-components-for-a-better-designed-error-message)_.
 The difference between using and not using it shown below.
 <small>

 | ErrMsg&nbsp;[^3]| mErH | mMsg | Example result                         | Error<br>path |Resume<br>caption| Lay-<br>out|